galiarmero/galiarmero.dev/content/blog/getting-started-with-gatsby-fast-and-slow/index.md

 Run `gatsby develop` to initiate the bootstrapping sequence.
 Part of what happens in this process are, in order:

   1. Gatsby loads plugins listed in `gatsby-config.js`
-  2. Source plugins that were loaded are invoked to pull data into GraphQL
+  2. Loaded source plugins are invoked to pull data into GraphQL

 GraphQL manages the data for Gatsby.
 It normalizes data pulled from different sources so that we can query them in a standard expressive manner before we supply them to our pages.
 Note that it only exists at build-time, not when the site is already live.

 After `gatsby develop` is done, open [http://localhost:8000/___graphql](http://localhost:8000/___graphql).
-This is the link to GraphiQL, the in-browser GraphQL IDE, where we can explore available data and run queries.
+This is the link to _GraphiQL_, the in-browser GraphQL IDE, where we can explore available data and run queries.

 In the Explorer section on the left side are the available _schemas_ that can be queried.
 The schemas highlighted in green are those created by `gatsby-source-filesystem`.